Keeping your bird safe in your home

 The bird may be disoriented or be too frightened to fly back or climb down.

-Contact calling is a natural behavior for birds – calling and answering back and forth.
+Contact calls are a natural behavior for birds – calling and answering back and forth.
 Contact calls can be used to locate your bird if he or she were ever missing (even just lost in your house).
 It is a good idea to practice contact calls between you and your bird.

-When your bird calls to you (not screaming) answer your bird with a whistle, word, or short phrase like “Hi” or “I’m here”.
+When your bird calls to you (not screaming) answer your bird with a whistle, word, sound, or short phrase like “Hi” or “I’m here” or “<Bird’s name>”.

 Be consistent!
 Be kind.
 Be patient.